grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 Regardless of the test file, you can assume that large tests require significant amount of CPU power.
 We recommend that you size the machine to have at least 20% idle cycles (up to 80% used by k6, 20% idle).
 If k6 uses 100% to generate load, it won't have enough CPU to measure the responses correctly.
-This may cause the result metrics to have much larger response time than in reality.
+This may cause the result metrics to have a much larger response time than in reality.

 ### Memory
 k6 likes memory, but [it isn't as greedy as other load testing tools](https://k6.io/blog/comparing-best-open-source-load-testing-tools#memory-usage).